getsentry/rfcs/text/0116-sentry-semantic-conventions.md

 ## Mapping Sentry Specific Fields to Attributes

 Right now we have a variety of top level fields that need to be mapped to attributes, and some of them match existing OpenTelemetry semantic conventions.
-We should map these fields to attributes as follows (the dots in the initial fields represent nested fields):
+We should map these fields to attributes as best we can.
+The following represents some examples of transformations we'll be doing (the dots in the initial fields represent nested fields).
+This is a subset of all the involved fields, which will be documented in the JSON schema.

 Top level fields:

 - `release` -> `sentry.release`
 - `environment` -> `sentry.environment`
+- `origin` -> `sentry.origin`
+- `op` -> `sentry.op`
+- `source` -> `sentry.source`
+- `sample_rate` -> `sentry.sample_rate`

 [User interface](https://develop.sentry.dev/sdk/event-payloads/user/):

-- `user.id` -> `sentry.user.id`
+- `user.id` -> `enduser.id`
 - `user.username` -> `sentry.user.username`
 - `user.email` -> `sentry.user.email`
 - `user.ip_address` -> `sentry.user.ip_address`